ThePridestalker/OsuBackUp/README.md

 # ![alt text](https://i.nuuls.com/qOE_2.png) OsuBackUp
 OsuBackUp is an app designed to backup and then download automatically all your osu! songs when needed.
+It uses [Ripple](https://ripple.moe/) server to download the beatmaps without limits.

 ## The interface